near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

       };
 ```

-We now need to tell the dApp that we want to use localnet.
-To do this, simply set the `NODE_ENV` environment variable to be `local` as follows:
+The last thing you will need to do is set your `NODE_ENV` in your terminal to `local` so your dApp will use the values we configured above.

+- Run:

 ```bash
 export NODE_ENV=local
 ```

+**Your dApp is now fully configured to use `localnet`!** 🎉

+### Create Contract Account

-At this point, our dApp is fully configured to use localnet.
-You may have noticed a contractName variable.
-This is where the guest-book contract should be deployed to.
-In our case, we only have 1 account with the NFT contract deployed.
-Let's quickly create a subaccount to deploy the guest-book contract to.
+As we mentioned earlier, you do not need to change the `contractName` in the `config.js` file we updated earlier.
+This is an environment valuable we will configure now.
+Let's quickly create a subaccount from [the account you created earlier](/docs/develop/node/kurtosis/running-localnet-with-kurtosis#local-near-wallet) to deploy the guest-book contract to.

-Using the local_near CLI, let's run the following command:
+- Using the `local_near CLI`, run the following command:

 ```bash
 local_near create-account guest-book.$ACCOUNT_ID --masterAccount $ACCOUNT_ID --initialBalance 5
 ```

-This should output the following:
+**Example Response:**

 ```bash
 Loaded master account test.near key from /Users/benjaminkurrek/.neartosis/2021-12-02T13.37.41/validator-key.json with public key = ed25519:AnLHi4ZAxfxFAQSXniycyZS6dpBqxhmVZH3zBCZbqAS6